telerik/justmock-docs/advanced-usage/extension-methods-mocking.md

         var foo = new Foo();

         string expected = "bar";
+        // Arrange that when the `Foo.Echo` extension method is called, the returned value should be a specific value ("bar").
         Mock.Arrange(() => foo.Echo(Arg.IsAny<string>())).Returns(expected);

-        string result = foo.Echo("hello");
+        // Call the extension method with another value string result = foo.Echo("hello");

-        Assert.AreEqual(expected, result);
+        // Assert that the correct value is returned Assert.AreEqual(expected, result);
     }
 {{endregion}}

-Here we have used an object of type `Foo`.
-We first arrange that when the `Foo.Echo` extension method is called, the returned value should be a specific value ("bar").
-Then we act - we call the extension method with another value and finally assert that the correct value is returned.

 Next, we have a more complex sample where the extension method has more arguments.